 Now let’s talk about what you will do with these items.
 Again, building a Faraday cage is very easy, but be sure you do it right and with care or your efforts will be for naught.
 Follow these steps to protect your electronics:

-- Wrap all the items in cloth.
+Step 1: Wrap all the items in cloth.
 You can actually put multiple items inside one cloth bag to save you time and material.
-Just be sure that all the items are fully enclosed within the cloth.
+Be sure that all the items are fully enclosed within the cloth.

-- Wrap the items in the plastic wrap, bags, or plastic sheeting.
+Wrap the items in the plastic wrap, bags, or plastic sheeting.
 By adding this layer of plastic, you can help secure the electronic devices in the cloth, holding them in place and preventing any protruding or pointy part from sticking out.
 Use some bubble wrap too to make the entire Faraday shield shockproof.

 This is what the ammo can Faraday cage looks like after it’s been further sealed with aluminum foil near the lid for extra safety: